Reviews You Can Rely On

 Credit: Ian Nicholson

-The inside of the chin area has an additional layer of nylon to combat the wearer's sweat from clogging the pores of the membrane, which can cause it to break down or delaminate prematurely.
+Another thoughtful move is that the inside of the chin area is designed with an additional layer of nylon to combat the wearer's sweat from clogging the membrane's pores, which can cause it to break down or delaminate prematurely.
 The Beta is one of the most robust jackets we tested, which is particularly impressive, considering it weighs less than 11 ounces.

 Should You Buy the Arc'teryx Beta?

-Despite being one of the more expensive jackets in its category, for any demanding or passionate outdoor user willing to spend the extra money, the Beta will surely be worth the price.
-Offering the best storm protection and among the best freedom of movement, breathability, and comfort, this jacket is tops in our book.
-From the smaller seam tape, lightweight materials, hood design, and the cut of the garment, it's hard not to be taken with almost any aspect of this jacket, as long as you can stomach the price.
+Despite being one of the more expensive jackets in its category, any demanding or passionate outdoor user will be willing to spend the extra money for such high quality.
+No question, the Beta is surely worth the price when budget allows.
+It offers the best storm protection, freedom of movement, breathability, and comfort of any rain jacket we've tested.
+If you are looking for quality, this sits among the top of our list.
+Be it the smaller seam tape applied, its lightweight materials, the smart hood design, or the athletic cut of the garment, it's hard not to be taken with almost any aspect of this jacket's design — that is, if you can stomach the price.

 arc'teryx beta jacket - the beta is pricey, but this jacket is one of our absolute favorites...